Chris Kaba: Family of man shot dead by police wants charging decision

 According to Inquest, since 1990 there have been 1,869 deaths in or following police custody in England and Wales.

-There has only been one conviction of a police officer in that time - West Mercia Police Constable Benjamin Monk who was jailed in 2021 for the manslaughter of former footballer Dalian Atkinson.
+There has only been one conviction of a police officer in that time - West Mercia Police constable Benjamin Monk who was jailed in 2021 for the manslaughter of former footballer Dalian Atkinson.

 The Met Police said "it wouldn't be right for us to comment further about the circumstances that led to Mr Kaba's death".